quintal/hello-world/README.md

 This is the first repository.

 Testing the branching feature right now.
-However, it is not suprisingly different than suversion.
+However, it is not suprisingly different than subversion.
 Just with local copies.